ice-csic-astroexotic/ML-Poppyns/docs/tutorials/generator_tutorial.md

 ## Maps of the observed population

-To perform inference on the observed data in the [ATNF Pulsar Catalogue](https://www.atnf.csiro.au/research/pulsar/psrcat/) with an optimized neural network, we need to convert the corresponding data into the same representation that is used to optimize our machine learning pipeline.
+To perform inference on the observed data in the [ATNF Pulsar Catalogue](https://www.atnf.csiro.au/research/pulsar/psrcat/) combined with the radio fluxes from the TPA program on MeerKat [(Posselt et al., 2023)](https://ui.adsabs.harvard.edu/abs/2023MNRAS.520.4582P/abstract) with an optimized neural network, we need to convert the corresponding data into the same representation that is used to optimize our machine learning pipeline.
 That is, we need to produce the same kind of density maps as outlined above for the observed pulsar population.

 To do this, we use the `pypopsyn/generator/generate_observed_data.py` script.
 We can, for example, run:
 ```commandline